If you are considering FUE or FUT hair transplant surgery, then it’s important to know whether you’re the right age for a hair transplant.

 In this article, we’ll explore how age plays a part in the hair transplant procedure, including:

 The earliest age you can get a hair transplant is 18.
-But a hair transplant is rarely the best option at this age, as you’re probably in the very early stages of hair loss.
+However, it should be noted that hair restoration surgery is rarely the best option at this age, as you’re probably in the very early stages of hair loss.

 Instead, if you have hair loss from a young age, you should explore the non-surgical hair restoration options available to you.
 These include: